The Oversight Committee monitors the progress of the project to make sure that the established milestones and objectives of the project are achieved.

 - The Scientific-Clinical Director

 ACCESS Open Minds National Youth Council

 The mission of the Youth Council is to create a real culture of change in youth mental health services by facilitating the involvement of young people in the project at the ACCESS Open Minds sites.
 The council promotes sustainable youth engagement and active participation by ensuring that all members have a safe forum for support where their contributions are respected.
 Each member is encouraged to share their voice, speak to any issues related to the project, work together, and collaborate with other ACCESS OM stakeholders.

-The council is composed of young people who have experienced mental health concerns or been involved in mental health initiatives in any capacity, including two representatives from each of the ACCESS OM sites.
+The council is composed of young people who have experienced mental health concerns and includes two representatives from each of the ACCESS OM sites.